-The Thompson-Okanagan Region is expected to follow projected provincial trends in hydrology, although the effects will vary with location, elevation and aspect.24 Hydrology in the region will be substantially influenced by warmer annual temperatures with increased evaporative demand, wetter winters with less snow and more rain, wetter springs and falls, and drier summers, combined with more frequent and severe extreme weather events.
+The Cariboo Region is expected to follow projected provincial trends in hydrology, although the effects will vary with location, elevation and aspect.19 Hydrology in the region will be substantially influenced by warmer annual temperatures with increased evaporative demand, wetter winters with less snow and more rain, wetter springs and falls, and drier summers, combined with more frequent and severe extreme weather events.
 Smaller winter snowpacks that melt more rapidly will reduce late summer stream flow over most of the region.
-In wet cool northern subzones, increased peak flows due to increased winter precipitation in some high-elevation watersheds could lead to increased scour, sediment transport and mass wasting.
+In wet cool subzones within the region, increased peak flows due to increased winter precipitation in some high-elevation watersheds could lead to increased scour, sediment transport and mass wasting.
 Annual water flows are expected to decline in the south of the region.
 Altered flow patterns could disrupt seasonal habitat use by fish.
 As well, earlier thaws and changed peaks pose hazards to infrastructure.

-Particularly in the Okanagan basin, domestic and agricultural water use is substantial and expected to grow.
-With a semi-arid climate, water levels are already below low-flow thresholds in some streams.
-Competition for limited water resources will increase as seasonal water flow decreases; water allocation challenges will increase with climate change.
+In southern parts of the plateau, domestic and agricultural water use is expected to grow.
+Competition for limited water resources will increase as seasonal water flow decreases.

-Loss of vegetation from natural or anthropogenic disturbance, combined with climate change, will cause cumulative effects.
+Loss of vegetation through natural or anthropogenic disturbance, combined with climate change, will cause cumulative effects.
 These cumulative effects may decrease the capacity of a landscape to buffer rainfall, increasing streamflow flashiness and potentially increasing sediment delivery and channel instability.
 Snow accumulation and melt patterns are projected to change considerably following moderately severe fires, but little following unsalvaged mountain pine beetle outbreak.
 Effects are difficult to predict, however, given projections for less snow.